phopley/Rodney/docs/03 Design Goal 1.md

 This sketch accepts a topic servo of type servo_msgs::servo_array and moves the selected servo to the given positon.

 The final part of the pan and tilt functionality is the pan_tilt package which makes up the pan tilt node.
-This package is available in the GitHub Repository https://github.com/phopley/pan_tilt See the README.md file for package details.
+This package is available in the GitHub Repository https://github.com/phopley/pan_tilt See the package documentation for details.
 This node can control two pan/tilt devices, one is expected to move the head/camera and the other for a LIDAR.

 The package contains a launch file to test the pan_tilt_node and the Arduino sketch.
 The launch file will launch the pan_tilt_node, the serial_node and remaps the pan_tilt_node/index0_position topic to be the pan_tilt_node/head_position.